ogeagla/closyr/README.md

 ###  In Clojure REPL

 Requirements:
-- Java
-- Leiningen (I will provide a deps file if enough interest)
+- Java, Leiningen (I will provide a deps file if enough interest)

-Then run:

     (require '[closyr.symreg :as symreg])